 What is changing on the Buenos Aires subte in 2026

 A larger heritage project is under way in parallel.
-Four stations that are protected as National Historic Monuments are being restored, with waterproofing, new lighting and braille signage, all while preserving their period tiles and features.
+Four stations protected as National Historic Monuments are being restored, with waterproofing, new lighting and braille signage, all while preserving their period tiles and features.

 The long-awaited new line

 The context explains why it matters.
-The last genuinely new line, Line H, opened in 2007, the first in more than sixty years, so a new line is a rare and significant step for a system that has grown slowly.
+The last genuinely new line, Line H, opened in 2007, the first in more than sixty years.
+So a new line is a rare and significant step for a system that has grown slowly.

 For residents, the practical takeaway is to plan around the works.
 Use the reloadable SUBE card, register it with your passport to unlock the cheaper fare, and check which central stations are open before heading out.

 The paradox of the subte is real.
-It is central, cheap and genuinely useful, yet its coverage is thinner than that of much younger metros in the region, so buses and ride apps still fill the gaps.
+It is central, cheap and genuinely useful, yet its coverage is thinner than that of much younger metros in the region.
+So buses and ride apps still fill the gaps.

 That gap is exactly what the renovations aim to narrow.
 Between the heritage restorations, the escalator overhaul and the new line, the city is betting that a slow, steady rebuild will finally modernise a much-loved but ageing system.